Washing Machine Repair & Service

 Washer Repair Technicians - Quality You Can Trust

 Most households get to enjoy the convenience of having a washing machine installed in the laundry room.
 Having piles of dirty clothes and linens taken care of so efficiently can often be taken for granted—that is until this modern convenience breaks down and leaves you with loads of laundry to sort out on your own.
-As soon as you notice problems with your washing machine, you need to schedule maintenance or repairs right away!
-Mr. Appliance® can provide regular service or emergency repairs to address any issues that may occur in your washing machine.
+As soon as you notice problems with your washing machine, you need to schedule repairs right away!
+Whether your washing machine won't drain, won't spin, or it simply won't turn on, Mr. Appliance® can provide regular service or emergency repairs to address any issues that may occur.
 Our technicians also strive to prevent potential problems from developing through careful maintenance.

 We service a wide range of washing machines such as:

 Common Washing Machine Issues

 If you’ve noticed problems with your washing machine, we encourage you to take fast action.
 The sooner you identify and resolve the issue, the less likely further damages will occur.

 Turn to our technicians if you notice the following:

 Your washing machines is dead / won't turn on.

 In most cases, this is caused by a tripped, off-balance switch from an imbalanced load that can be easily rectified by redistributing clothes.
 Otherwise, you may have a problem with the timer circuitry or your outlet, which our professionals can take care of.

 Your washing machine is not spinning properly or at all.